This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 This course is the first of two seven-week accelerated courses that prepare you to write the Society for Human Resource Management Certified Professional (SHRM-CP) exam.
 You will engage in intensive study of the SHRM Body of Applied Skills and Knowledge (BASK) upon which the SHRM-CP exam is based and includes competencies and knowledge pertaining to all HRM functions.
 You will also learn how those functions are strategically deployed to support employee and organizational success and wellness.
 This course has been identified as a Cofrin School of Business High Impact Practice (HIP) course.
 HIPs are rigorous courses that include engaging teaching methods such as regular feedback, peer and faculty interaction, structured reflection, and application of knowledge.

-P: HRM 262, HRM 465, HRM 466, and HRM 468
+P: HRM 262, HRM 465, HRM 466, HRM 468, and an overall minimum GPA of 2.5

 Spring.